-WASHINGTON (Reuters) - U.S. House of Representatives Majority Leader Eric Cantor said on Tuesday he did not see adequate support emerging to pass legislation upgrading American trade relations with Russia.
+WASHINGTON (Reuters) - U.S. House of Representatives Majority Leader Eric Cantor said on Tuesday he does not see adequate support emerging to pass legislation upgrading American trade relations with Russia.

-"Unfortunately, we don't see the bipartisan coalition we need to pass it," Cantor, the No. 2 Republican in the House, told reporters.
+"Unfortunately, we don't see the bipartisan coalition we need to pass it," Cantor told reporters.
 He added that House Republicans were continuing to work with Senate leaders to try to find support for the measure.

 Congress is under pressure to approve "permanent normal trade relations" with Russia to ensure that U.S. companies share in all the market-opening benefits of Moscow's entry into the World Trade Organization last month.

-Despite Cantor's comment, business groups have said there is strong bipartisan support for the PNTR bill because U.S. companies will be at a disadvantage to European and Asian competitors in Russia if the legislation is not approved.
+Despite Cantor's comment, business groups have said there is strong bipartisan support for the PNTR bill because U.S. companies will be at a disadvantage to European and Asian competitors in the Russian market if the legislation is not approved.

 Republican presidential challenger Mitt Romney supports the bill, but only if the human rights bill is attached, his campaign said last week.

-(Reporting By Richard Cowan and Doug Palmer; Editing by Eric Beech and Peter Cooney)
+(Reporting By Richard Cowan and Doug Palmer; Editing by Eric Beech and David Brunnstrom)